inspec/inspec-vault/README.md

 ## What This Plugin Does

 With the inspec-vault plugin enabled, Chef InSpec will contact the Vault server whenever an `input()` DSL call appears in profile control code.
+If a secret located at the given location, InSpec will use this value.
+Otherwise it will fall back to other means of resolving the input, such as other plugins, profile metadata or CLI values.

+Chef InSpec will determine a secret lookup path and access Vault, returning the value it found.

+### Profile Based Lookup

+The default mode allows you to use profile-specific secrets.

 For example, whenever profile code like this is encountered:

 ```ruby
 # In profile "my_profile"